tarcizio-barbosa/rlxr/README.md

 This project is a webapp about relax and meditation methods.
 Is a conceptual product to practice my skills ins ReactJS with Vite and CSS with Sass.

-The UI war inspired [in this project](https://dribbble.com/shots/13774549-Recharge-Quickly) on Dribbble.
+The UI was inspired [in this project](https://dribbble.com/shots/13774549-Recharge-Quickly) on Dribbble.

 ---